Apr 24, 2019

 Alasdair McMullan is Senior Vice President of Business and Legal Affairs at Universal Music Group.
 In this role, he oversees a team of attorneys who are responsible for the maintenance and supervision of litigation globally on behalf of the company.
 Alasdair is known for finding legal solutions that advance the creation of music, and he was recognized as one of Billboard’s 2018 Top Music Lawyers.
 He joined Universal Music Group after its acquisition of EMI Music, where he was Executive Vice President of Legal and Business Affairs for EMI Music North America.
 Prior to EMI, McMullan was an attorney at the law firm of Cowan Liebowitz & Latman in New York, where he specialized in copyright and entertainment litigation.

 Laurie Soriano is a partner in the Los Angeles law firm King, Holmes, Paterno & Soriano, LLP.
 She represents a multitude of clients including recording artists, composers, songwriters, music supervisors, producers, record companies, publishing companies, and various others in the music, entertainment and digital fields.
-Previously she was a partner at Manatt, Phelps & Phillips, where she chaired the firm’s music department and co-chaired its entertainment group, and at Davis, Shapiro.
+Previously she was a partner at Manatt, Phelps & Phillips, where she chaired the firm’s music department and co-chaired its entertainment group.
 She is an accomplished poet whose work has been widely published.
 She has written and spoken extensively on entertainment and marketing topics.

 Jeff Walker is Executive Vice President and Head of Business and Legal Affairs for Sony Music’s Global Digital Business where he oversees worldwide Business Affairs for the digital group.
 Walker is an adept business leader and has helped Sony Music and its artists thrive as the industry has shifted to streaming services.
 He also manages Sony Music’s Content Protection team, developing strategy and enforcement policy.
 Mr. Walker previously held various positions at Sony Music and BMG Entertainment, including as Head of Business & Legal Affairs for the Columbia/Epic Label Group and Head of Business Affairs for RCA Records.
 Before entering the music business, Jeff worked as a corporate associate at Simpson Thacher & Bartlett in New York.